kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/_index.en.md

 ## Connect Existing Cluster

+KKP allows connecting any existing Kubernetes cluster as external cluster to view the cluster's current status.
 To connect a cluster from any provider, click on `Any Provider` and provide the cluster name and kubeconfig.
+It is important that the kubeconfig used to connect the cluster is using standard authentication mechanisms like certificates or ServiceAccount tokens.
+OIDC or provider-specific plugins are not supported.

+{{% notice info %}}
+If an existing kubeconfig uses custom authentication mechanisms, `kubermatic-installer convert-kubeconfig` can (optionally) be used to create a ServiceAccount on the external cluster and fetch its token into a new kubeconfig.
+{{% /notice %}}

 ![Connect Cluster](/img/kubermatic/master/tutorials/external_clusters/connect.png "Connect Cluster")